Skip to content

 twelfthPercent: "random 12-100"

-This one requires the player to wear armor which gives him specified amount of protection (armor icons).
 The first and only argument should be an integer.
 One armor point is equal to half armor icon in-game (10 means half of the bar filled).

 Example